Skip to Main Content

 Spring, junior year

-- **In April, interested students talk with individual faculty members and/or the department chair to identify a thesis advisor.
+2. **In April, interested students talk with individual faculty members and/or the department chair to identify a thesis director.

-- May: faculty reconfirm with students, discuss any work to be done over the summer, and advise students to order books that they will need at the start of the fall semester so time isn’t wasted in the fall.
+6. May: faculty reconfirm with students, discuss any work to be done over the summer, and advise students to attain books that they will need at the start of the fall semester so time isn’t wasted in the fall.

 Fall, senior year

-- First week of classes: Reconfirm intent with faculty.
-During the drop/add period, student reconfirms his/her commitment to a thesis and meets at the end of the first week to work out the schedule for meetings and readings (including a rough written schedule); any remaining books are ordered.
+1. First week of classes: Reconfirm intent with the thesis director.
+During the drop/add period, student reconfirms their commitment to a thesis and meets at the end of the first week to work out the schedule for meetings and readings (including a rough written schedule); any remaining books are attained.

-- **In early November, students register for PH or RE 376 for spring (a student can drop this during drop/add week in January if later s/he decides against doing a thesis).
+3. **In early November, students register for PH 376 for spring (a student can drop this during drop/add week in January if later they decide against doing a thesis).

-- November 15: first draft of thesis proposal due to advisor.
-The proposal should sketch
+6. November 15: first draft of thesis proposal due to the Thesis director.
+The proposal should sketch out the following:

 i) The problem, issue, or theme that the thesis will explore.